PainterQubits/Devices.jl/docs/src/cells.md

 ```

 ## Miscellaneous

+When saving cells to disk, keep in mind that cells should have unique names.
+We don't have an automatic renaming scheme implemented to avoid clashes.
+To
+help with this, we provide a function [`uniquename`](@ref) to generate unique
+names based on human-readable prefixes.

 When saving cells to disk, there will be a tree of interdependencies and logically
 one would prefer to write the leaf nodes of the tree before any dependent cells.